monokal/GAZE/README.md

 - Plex Media Server, to encode and stream your media to devices.
 - PlexPy, a Plex monitoring dashboard.
 - Ombi, a single web-UI to tie all of the above together.
+- GazeRouter, a proxy service and web-UI to provide easy access to all of the above.

 ## Installation (Linux)
 To install the `gaze` command-line tool and deploy the full GAZE stack in one shot, just paste the following in to a shell: